DerpPrincess/medievil-II-tools/README.md

 Currently included is the Map files of the game in PLY format.
 These can be opened in tools such as Blender.

 # Contribution
 This is a repository which should be cloned from GitHub using the command line.
-You can do this by typing the following git command into a terminal assuming you have a ssh connection on your GitHub account:
+You can do this by typing the following git command into a terminal assuming you have a ssh connection on your GitHub account, alternatively clone using GitHub desktop or some other Git GUI program:

 ```
 git clone git@github.com:DerpPrincess/medievil-II-tools.git